AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Aurelius Augustinus was bom in Tagaste, Numidia, November 13, 354, and died in 420.
-He was the great fountain of error destined to adulterate Christianity, and change its character for long ages.
+He was the great fountain of error destined to adulterate Christianity and change its character for long ages.
 In disposition and spirit he was wholly unlike the amiable and learned fathers who proclaimed an earlier and purer faith.
 He fully developed that change in opinion which was destined to influence Christianity for many centuries.